luiz-chagas/react-services-architecture/README.md

 If you had to build a house with ceiling fans on the front porch, would you first build the front porch with ceiling fans and then the rest of the house around that or would you first come up with a blueprint for a house that included a front porch large enough for a ceiling fan?

-Think of this service definition as a blueprint for any authentication service.
+Think of this service definition as a blueprint for any external connection.
 The application does not care (or need to know) about who is providing that service, only that it conforms to our specifications (or, the blueprint).

 ## Try it

 Run this application with `npm start` and you will be able to sign-in using a local fake authentication provider; or firebase; or AWS.
 (I'll leave the configuration files in this repo and hope the internet won't mess too much with them 🤷).

-To switch between providers you must edit the file `src/App.tsx` to use one of the 3 providers available (uncomment their lines and comment the others).
+To switch between providers you could edit the file `src/index.tsx` and use any of the adapters available.